 A tax break for charities and social enterprises

-We have launched GET IT as a free package of support to help organisations use social investment tax relief (SITR).
+In 2015, we launched GET IT as a free package of support to help organisations use Social Investment Tax Relief (SITR).
 It offers:

-- Free technical information and news stories on SITR via email updates - topics we have covered include how to apply for pre-assurance, where to get funding, how to access GET IT pro-bono support and case studies from organisations who have used the tax relief
+- Free technical information and news stories on SITR via email updates - topics we have covered include how to apply for pre-assurance, where to get funding, legal considerations and case studies from organisations who have used the tax relief

 - Events and workshops on SITR co-developed with partners

 - Free technical support from our GET IT partners to develop a SITR deal (only for charities and social enterprises) - THIS OFFER IS NOW CLOSED

 - Marketing and communications support of successful raises using SITR